Religion in Thailand: Buddhism

-Buddhism

 Buddhism in Thailand is largely of the Theravada school.
 Over 90% of Thailand's population adheres to this school.

 Thai Buddhism is practised alongside various indigenous religions, such as Chinese indigenous religion by the many Thais of Chinese origin, Hinduism among Thai of Indian origin and Siamese Thai people, Thai folk religion among Northeastern Thai, Northern Thai and Northern Khmer people, and Peranakan folk religion for Peranakans.

 Buddhist temples in Thailand are characterised by tall golden stupas, and the Buddhist architecture of Thailand is similar to that in other Southeast Asian countries, especially Cambodia and Laos, which share a cultural and historical heritage with Thailand.